papercodeabc/DeepVideoPrediction/README.md

 # code of DeepVideoPrediction
-This repository is about experiments of DynamicMNIST (Section 4.1 in main manuscript) Two STMoE models are shown described in 3.2.
+This repository is about experiments of DynamicMNIST (Section 4.1 in main manuscript) Two STMoE models are shown described in Section 3.2.

 ## 1. requirement
 tensorflow-gpu 1.13.1